Pithikos/python-websocket-server/README.md

 Websockets Server
 =======================

-A simple fully working WebsocketsServer in Python (with no dependencies)
+A simple WebsocketsServer in Python which doesn't need any dependencies.

 Usage